Malware: Rootkits

 Once malicious software is installed on a system, it is essential that it stays concealed, to avoid detection.
 Software packages known as rootkits allow this concealment, by modifying the host's operating system so that the malware is hidden from the user.
 Rootkits can prevent a harmful process from being visible in the system's list of processes, or keep its files from being read.

-Some types of harmful software contain routines to evade identification and/or removal attempts, not merely to hide themselves.
+Some types of harmful software contain routines to evade identification or removal attempts, not merely to hide themselves.
 An early example of this behavior is recorded in the Jargon File tale of a pair of programs infesting a Xerox CP-V time sharing system:

 Backdoors

-A backdoor is a computer program that allows an attacker to gain unauthorised remote access to a victim's machine often without their knowledge.
+A backdoor is a broad term for a computer program that allows an attacker persistent unauthorised remote access to a victim's machine often without their knowledge.
 The attacker typically uses another attack (such as a trojan, worm or virus) to bypass authentication mechanisms usually over an unsecured network such as the Internet to install the backdoor application.
 A backdoor can also be a side effect of a software bug in legitimate software that is exploited by an attacker to gain access to a victim's computer or network.

 The idea has often been suggested that computer manufacturers preinstall backdoors on their systems to provide technical support for customers, but this has never been reliably verified.
 It was reported in 2014 that US government agencies had been diverting computers purchased by those considered "targets" to secret workshops where software or hardware permitting remote access by the agency was installed, considered to be among the most productive operations to obtain access to networks around the world.
 Backdoors may be installed by Trojan horses, worms, implants, or other methods.